-Some people use Google Sheets to manage text.
-For example, a few colleagues use a Google Sheet with rows and columns that contain detailed descriptions of specific software features; others use a Google Sheet to serve as a planning and/or project tracking tool, with text that describes key project milestones, details and future actions.
-These Google Sheets often contain more text than numbers.
+Some people use Google Sheets to manage text, such as comparative tables.
+For example, a few colleagues use a Google Sheets spreadsheet with rows and columns that contain detailed descriptions of specific software features.
+Others may use a Google Sheets spreadsheet to serve as a planning and/or project tracking tool, with text that describes key project milestones, details and future actions.
+These Google Sheets files often contain more text than numbers.

-By default, text in a Google Sheet cell is aligned to the left and bottom side of a cell, with the text overflowing any adjacent blank cells.
-Unless Google Sheet cell formatting is changed, these options may make your spreadsheet difficult to read.
-Often, I encourage people to make three text alignment adjustments.
+By default, text in a Google Sheets cell is aligned to the left and bottom side of a cell, with the text overflowing any adjacent blank cells.
+Unless the cell formatting is changed, these options may make your spreadsheet difficult to read.
+Often, I encourage people to make three text alignment adjustments:

-- Third, enable text wrap to ensure that all text in a cell displays.
+- Third, enable text wrap to ensure all text in a cell displays.

-The combination of these three changes helps make a Google Sheet with many text fields easier to read (Figure A).
+The combination of these three changes helps make a Google Sheets spreadsheet with many text fields easier to read (Figure A).

 Here’s how to adjust each of these settings, both in Google Sheets in the Chrome browser on a computer, as well as in the Google Sheets app for either Android or iOS.
 These adjustments may be made either from the Format menu options in Google Sheets or with the alignment and wrap icons (Figure B).

-How to change text wrapping settings in Google Sheets
+How to change text wrapping in Google Sheets

 Google Sheets in Chrome on a computer also offers a Format | Wrapping | Clip option that truncates the display of text to the width of the cell (Figure C).

-How to change vertical alignment settings in Google Sheets
+How to change vertical alignment in Google Sheets

 When you have several cells that contain a sentence or more of text, try Format | Alignment | Top.
 Many people find this easier to read, since the text in each cell will start at the same level; otherwise, the height of the first word in each cell might vary.